heejung/deep-learning/README.md

 ### 3. Generate TV Script (RNN & LSTM)
 Generate a TV script by defining and training a Recurrent Neural Network (RNN), such as Long-term Short-term Memory (LSTM)

+### 4. Generate Faces (GAN - Generative Adversarial Networks)
+Define two adversarial networks, a generator and discriminator, and train them until you can generate realistic faces.

 ## Computer Vision

 ### 1. Facial Keypoint Detection (CNN to detect facial keypoints)